Idli recipe - South Indian Recipe

 Grinding rice and dal to make batter

-- Remove into a large bowl/pot/vessel in which you are going to ferment batter.
+- Remove ground urad dal batter into a large bowl/pot/vessel in which you are going to ferment batter.
 Keep in mind that the batter is likely to double after fermentation.

-- Grind rice by adding little water as needed.
+- Next, grind rice by adding little water as needed.
 Grind as fine or a little coarse as you like.
 Depending on the size of your jar, you may need to grind rice in two or three batches.

 - Add the ground rice paste to the urad dal paste and mix well with your hand or a large spoon.